 PEN America Writers in the Schools Committee

 During the school year, volunteers work with students and teachers to build skills, conduct creative writing workshops and writing clubs, and oversee the publication of literary magazines and school newspapers.
-Tutors adapt to schedules of individual teachers, schools, and volunteers.
-Your commitment, as a rule, will be to volunteer at a school for an hour or so weekly.
-During the summer, there will be additional opportunities to volunteer for a two-week writing workshop that met for the first time earlier this year.
+Some tutors work alongside teachers in class, while others work directly with students, usually after the school day.
+Tutors are expected to work an hour or so per week.
+During the summer, there will be additional opportunities to volunteer for our annual summer workshop.

 “Over many years writing about the schools in The New York Times Magazine and elsewhere, I had discovered that even very bright students who did well in math and science often wrote very poorly.
 Many grow up without books and with few opportunities to enrich their language skills.
 I thought that professional writers might be able to work with teachers to help those students learn to express themselves in writing.
 PEN America offered just such a pool of writers.
 In the fall of 2013, volunteers from PEN America, and teachers and administrators in New York City public high schools, came together to create a tutoring program.

 Since that time we have operated in a dozen or so schools, in every borough save Staten Island.
 We work in big, classic public high schools and in smaller and more unorthodox charter schools.
 Virtually all of our students come from working-class or impoverished backgrounds.
 The work has been hard, sometimes frustrating, but often inspiring.
 We have found that students are eager to listen and learn—and often fascinated to hear about what it means to be a writer.
 We hope to expand our pool of volunteers and of schools.”